 Caring is strength.
 Leadership is service.

+Like many of you, I’ve seen how our city’s systems are stretched thin, and how urgent challenges are affecting our families and neighborhoods.
 I'm also hearing loud and clear what so many of us are concerned about: growing traffic and infrastructure issues, limited opportunities for our youth and elders, and the need for more good-paying local jobs.
-We need a City Council that not only understands the realities of life on the Westside—but acts on them.

-As the founder of a consulting business that partners with nonprofits, businesses, and government agencies, I’ve helped organizations confront complex challenges—providing training in fraud prevention and building systems that are safer, more responsive, and truly equitable.
+As the founder of a consulting business that partners with nonprofits, businesses, and government agencies, I’ve helped organizations confront complex challenges by providing training in fraud prevention and building systems that are safer, more responsive, and truly equitable.
+Now I want to bring that experience to City Hall because I believe Albuquerque’s future will be built from the ground up by focusing on with community projects that keep our resources local and strengthen our economy from within.
+Albuquerque thrives when we invest in local businesses, skilled trades, and neighborhood projects that keep money circulating in our community.

 With gratitude,